fixture-py/fixture/docs/index.rst

 - Loading and referencing test data

-  - DataSet: defines data to be loaded
+  - .. children_from_contents_of:: fixture.dataset DataSet: defines data to be loaded

-    - A simple DataSet
-    - Referencing other DataSet objects

   - Fixture: an environment for loading data

-    - Storable objects, how to find them
-    - Style objects, when to use them

-  - Loading data into something useful
+  - LoadableFixture: knows how to load data into something useful

-    - Loading data into SQLAlchemy objects
-    - Loading data into SQLObject classes
+  - The fixture command: generate DataSet classes from real data

+- TempIO: a temporary file system